zizmorcore/zizmor/docs/audits.md

 * [GitHub Actions exploitation: environment manipulation]
 * [GHSL-2024-177: Environment Variable injection in an Actions workflow of Litestar]
+* [Google & Apache Found Vulnerable to GitHub Environment Injection]

 ### Remediation

 In general, you should avoid setting `GITHUB_ENV` within workflows that are attacker-triggered, like `pull_request_target`.

 If you need to pass state between steps, consider using `GITHUB_OUTPUT` instead.